Sunday, December 22nd

 A few canonical and non-canonical gospels give us various “Christmas” stories, giving rise to the Christian doctrine of incarnation (God in human form); as if the birth of a human Jesus, with the teachings he gave us and the life he exemplified for us wasn’t sufficiently holy and something sacred to be joyfully welcomed into this sorry world of ours.
 Join us to explore what it means to welcome the rebirth of a very human Jesus into our lives this Christmas.
 It could be the most extraordinary gift of the season!

 Always a free event, open to everyone.
-RSVP firstname.lastname@example.org
+RSVP helpful: email@example.com

 Newcomers always welcome.
-Questions, gathering location or for more information?
-Contact Pathways here.
+For our location for gatherings or more information contact Pathways here.

 In the last thirty-five years, John Bennison has been a teacher, preacher, lecturer, trainer, carpenter, coffin builder, counselor, spiritual advisor, ethicist, writer and lyricist, musician and entertainer, assembly-line union worker, small business entrepreneur, residential real estate specialist, corporate cog and executive director of a faith-based non-profit organization.

 He’s authored eight publications on faith and values, and as an ordained minister served as a parish pastor over 25 years.
 He earned his Doctorate from Claremont School of Theology, as well as his BA degree in philosophy and religion from Lake Forest College.

 Throughout his career he has helped groups, as well as individuals, discover how to both express and embrace those values they hold most deeply in their own lives (www.wordsnwayscommunications.com).

 John contributes his leadership experience as Executive Director and Lead Teacher at Pathways, as he writes the Words & Ways commentaries and blogs on The Christian Progressive, engaging others everywhere in meaningful dialogue.